bridgefy/sdk-android-beta/README.md

 # SDK Android Beta Documentation

+> :bangbang: **The Bridgefy SDK** currently supports **P2P connections**, but we're adding **Mesh Networking, Broadcast, and Signal Protocol** encryption by mid-October!
+You can begin integrating the current version and add the updates as they're published.

 ## Overview

 The Bridgefy Software Development Kit (SDK) is a state-of-the-art, plug-and-play package of awesomeness that will let people use your mobile app when they don’t have access to the Internet by using mesh networks.